 Athene addresses interest rate risk through managing the duration of the liabilities it sources with assets it acquires through asset liability management ("ALM") modeling.
 As part of its investment strategy, Athene purchases floating rate investments, which are expected to perform well in a rising interest rate environment and are expected to underperform in a declining rate environment.
-As of December 31, 2023, Athene's net invested asset portfolio included \$42.5 billion of floating rate investments, or 20% of its net invested assets, and its net reserve liabilities included \$17.7 billion of floating rate liabilities at notional, or 8% of its net invested assets, resulting in \$24.8 billion of net floating rate assets, or 12% of its net invested assets.
+Athene manages its interest rate risk in a declining rate environment through hedging activity or the issuance of additional floating rate liabilities to lower its overall net floating rate position.
+As of December 31, 2024, Athene's net invested asset portfolio included \$50.6 billion of floating rate investments, or 20% of its net invested assets, and its net reserve liabilities included \$33.6 billion of floating rate liabilities at notional, or 13% of its net invested assets, resulting in \$17.0 billion of net floating rate assets, or 7% of its net invested assets.

 If prevailing interest rates were to rise, we believe Athene's products would be more attractive to consumers and its sales would likely increase.
 If prevailing interest rates were to decline, it is likely that Athene's products would be less attractive to consumers and its sales would likely decrease.
 In periods of prolonged low interest rates, the net investment spread may be negatively impacted by reduced investment income to the extent that Athene is unable to adequately reduce policyholder crediting rates due to policyholder guarantees in the form of minimum crediting rates or otherwise due to market conditions.
 A significant majority of Athene's deferred annuity products have crediting rates that it may reset annually upon renewal, following the expiration of the current guaranteed period.
 While Athene has the contractual ability to lower these crediting rates to the guaranteed minimum levels, its willingness to do so may be limited by competitive pressures.
+Athene's funding agreements, other investment-type products, immediate annuities, pension group annuity obligations and life contracts provide little to no discretionary ability to change the rates of interest payable to the respective policyholder or institution.

-See "Part II-Item 7A.
+See "Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk," which includes a discussion regarding interest rate and other significant risks and our strategies for managing these risks.